ReFocus: The Films of Barbara Kopple

 Share |

-Refocus: The Films of Barbara Kopple
+ReFocus: The Films of Barbara Kopple

 Overview

-As the first woman to win two Best Documentary Oscars and the recipient of numerous lifetime achievement awards, Barbara Kopple deserves scholarly attention.
+As the first woman to win two Best Documentary Oscarsand the recipient of numerous lifetime achievement awards, Barbara Kopple deserves scholarly attention.
 Two of her early documentaries, Harlan County USA and American Dream, not only won Academy Awards but are foundational within the study of documentary as a whole.
 In ReFocus: The Films of Barbara Kopple, a range of international scholars trace Kopple's career to date, analysing her contributions in the contexts of funding, style, production and reception, and examining her films' interrogations of social class using the lenses of gender, sexuality and race.
 In a shifting digital media landscape, Kopple's critical reputation is also assessed, alongside her enduring influence on contemporary filmmakers.

 Full Product Details

-Author: Jeff Jaeckle , Susan Ryan
+Author: Jeff Jaeckle (Portland Community College) , Susan Ryan (Associate Professor, The College of New Jersey)

 Publisher: Edinburgh University Press